 Sometimes these groups overlap.
 The Empowerment Plan, for example, actually hires the people it helps—one of the organization’s main pillars.

-Programs, products, and services
+5. Describe programs, products, and services

 Your programs, products, and services section sums up what your organization offers.
 These offerings include everything for customers, donors, volunteers, and recipients.
 A farmers market, for example, may sell tables to its vendors, give branded tote bags to donors, sell handmade goods to shoppers, and create programs to feed underprivileged families.

 Merit sells products as a brand on its website and then donates a proceeds of its sales to its nonprofit, Give Merit.
 So Merit would note all of these things in this section of its nonprofit business plan.